TACC-Cloud/TACCster/welcome/intro.md

 Join the channel #taccster-tapis-2022 on TACC Learn Slack:

 ### Training accounts
-Make sure you have training account details in your emai shared with us during registration.
+Make sure you have training account details in your email (shared with us during registration).
 If you have not received one please let the presentation team know.

 ### Access Information